thebrandonallen/edit-author-slug/readme.txt

 Make sure you are an admin, or have been assigned the `edit_users` capability.

 == Changelog ==

+= 0.7 =
+* Significant code refactoring
+* Added custom capability to give site admins the ability to add author slug access to other roles
+* Improvements/optimizations to code logic
+* Fixed an incorrect textdomain string
+* Removed filter added in 0.6 as it was messy.
+It's much easier to achieve the same result without the plugin.

 = 0.6.1 =
 * added Dutch translation - props Juliette Reinders Folmer